ibirnam/js_closure_tutorial/closure_tutorial.md

 * If `fight()` is called when `stamina <= 0`, it should return a string of `"gotta run!"`
 * If someone tries to individually call `spidey.punch()` or `spidey.kick()`, it should result in an error

-Verify and test your code with [jsConsole][jsConsole_link], and then push it to Github when you're done!
+Verify and test your code with [jsConsole][jsConsole_link], and then push it to GitHub when you're done!

 # Anonymous Closures
 ## Recap